The Dead Kingdom

 The Dead Kingdom is a novel by Geraldine Harris published in 1983.

 Plot summary

-The Dead Kingdom is book 3 of the "Seven Citadels" tetralogy.
+The Dead Kingdom is the third novel of the "Seven Citadels" tetralogy.

 Reception

-Dave Langford reviewed The Dead Kingdom for White Dwarf #62, and stated that "evidently she planned the four books as a whole rather than writing blindly into the unknown or tacking extensions onto a self-contained novel.
+Dave Langford reviewed The Dead Kingdom for White Dwarf #62 and stated that "evidently she planned the four books as a whole rather than writing blindly into the unknown or tacking extensions onto a self-contained novel.
 To all sequelholics I say, go thou and do likewise."